 Our Reviews Writer, Jake, puts the Hypervolt 2 to the test during his detailed video review.
 Follow along as he breaks down everything this massage gun has to offer, from the features to the immersive companion app.

 Hyperice Hypervolt 2 Highlights

-No matter if you work out or not, percussive massage guns like the Hypervolt 2 can be a great tool for everyone to quickly work out their soreness.
-The Hyperice App is compatible with both iOS and Android phone, and is full of routines you can perform based on the activities you participate in ranging from office work, to outdoor sports, and of course, weightlifting.
+Whether you work out or not, percussive massage guns like the Hypervolt 2 can be a great tool for everyone to quickly work out their soreness.
+The Hyperice App is compatible with both iOS and Android phones, and is full of routines you can perform based on the activities you participate in, ranging from office work to outdoor sports, and of course, lifting weights.

 The five different attachment heads will allow you to concentrate on all of your muscle groups, but our favorites are the fork, bullet, and cushion attachments.
-The fork attachment is going to be great for longer muscles, such as your calves, forearms, and biceps.
-The bullet attachment is designed to give you a deep tissue massage in areas like your hamstrings and glutes, and the cushion attachment is ideal for more sensitive areas, such as your hands and neck.
+The fork attachment is great for longer muscles, such as your calves, forearms, and biceps.
+The bullet attachment is designed to provide a deep tissue massage in areas like your hamstrings and glutes, and the cushion attachment is ideal for more sensitive areas, such as your hands and neck.